ycldingo/QuantumComputing_2020Summer/README.md

 - Linux

 We recommend you using Anaconda.
 The simple procedures are:
-1. Open Anaconda pump, and run
+1. Open Anaconda prompt, and run
 ```javascript
 create -n IBMQ python=3 jupyter
 ```